deepset-ai/haystack-tutorials/markdowns/19_Text_to_Image_search_pipeline_with_MultiModal_Retriever.md

 document_store.update_embeddings(retriever=retriever_text_to_image)
 ```

-# Creating the MultiModal search Pipeline
+# Creating the MultiModal Search Pipeline

-We are populating a Pipeline with a MultiModalRetriever node.
+We are populating a pipeline with a MultiModalRetriever node.
 This search pipeline queries the image database with text and returns the most relevant images.

 ```python